praneethvasamsetti1-eng/fullstack-journey/README.md

 Day 14: Worked on ToDo app and practised JS
 Day 15: Updated ToDo App
 Day 16: Updated ToDo & Practised
+Day 17: Learned Async and worked on it